nutanix/terraform-provider-nutanix/website/docs/d/user_groups_v2.html.markdown

 * `rel`: - A name that identifies the relationship of the link to the object that is returned by the URL.
 The unique value of "self" identifies the URL for the object.

-See detailed information in [Nutanix User Groups](https://developers.nutanix.com/api-reference?namespace=iam&version=v4.0.b1).
+See detailed information in [Nutanix User Groups v4](https://developers.nutanix.com/api-reference?namespace=iam&version=v4.0.b1).